scriptPilot/app-framework/README.md

 ### Backup your application

-- Run `npm run dbbackup` to save the Firebase database content to *databaseBackup.json* file
+- Run `npm run backup` to save the Firebase database content to *databaseBackup.json* file
 - Run `npm run zip` to save your project files and latest build to a zip file
 - Backup your project folder frequently by
  - Moving the zip file to any external drive or cloud